 Each of our directors and director nominees will stand for election at each of our annual meetings of stockholders.
 Our amended and restated certificate of incorporation does not provide for cumulative voting for the election of directors.
 Rather, a majority of the votes cast is required for a director or director nominee to be duly elected in any uncontested election.
 Because our stockholders do not have cumulative voting rights, stockholders holding a majority of the voting power of our capital stock will be able to elect all of our directors.
-Stockholders holding a majority of the voting power of our capital stock also will be able to remove each of our directors with or without cause.
-Pursuant to the stockholders' agreement we will enter into with Altice N.V. and A4 S.A. in connection with this offering, Altice N.V. will have the right to nominate a majority of the members of our board of directors, one of which will be an individual designated by A4 S.A., and Altice N.V. will agree to vote its shares in favor of electing the individual designated by A4 S.A. and the board of directors, as the case may be, only another director designated by Altice N.V. or by A4 S.A., as the case may be, may fill the vacancy.
+Stockholders holding a majority of the voting power of our capital stock will be able to remove each of our directors with or without cause.
+Pursuant to the stockholders' agreement we will enter into with Altice N.V. and A4 S.A. in connection with this offering, Altice N.V. will have the right to nominate a majority of the members of our board of directors, one of which will be an individual designated by A4 S.A., and Altice N.V. will agree to vote its shares in favor of electing the individual designated by A4 S.A.
+If a director designated by Altice N.V. or by A4 S.A. resigns or is removed from the board of directors, as the case may be, only another director designated by Altice N.V. or by A4 S.A., as the case may be, may fill the vacancy.
 See "-Stockholders' Agreement."